Back

 Applications and Products

-Despite safety and ethics concerns regarding genetically modified organisms (GMOs)in agricultural products, the International Service for the Acquisition of Agri-Biotech Applications (ISAAA) reported in 2013 that genetically modified (GM) crops were planted in twenty-seven countries by approximately 18 million farmers worldwide.
-Over 60 percent of the world's population live in the twenty-seven countries that are planting GM crops.
+Despite safety and ethics concerns regarding genetically modified organisms (GMOs) in agricultural products, the International Service for the Acquisition of Agri-Biotech Applications (ISAAA) reported in the early 2010s that genetically modified (GM) crops were planted in twenty-seven countries by approximately 18 million farmers.
+Over 60 percent of the world's population lived in the twenty-seven countries that were planting GM crops.
 In 2006, US government statistics showed that 87 percent of the global genetically modified crops were grown in developed countries.
-By 2013, however, ISAAA reported that Latin American, Asian, and African farmers grew 54 percent of the global GM crops compared to the 46 percent grown in developed countries worldwide.
-This trend continued into 2016, when the ISAAA reported increased soybean plantings in countries such as Argentina and Brazil.
+By 2013, however, ISAAA reported that Latin American, Asian, and African farmers grew 54 percent of the global GM crops compared to 46 percent in developed countries.
+This trend continued into 2016 when the ISAAA reported increased soybean plantings in Argentina and Brazil.
 Corn, soybeans, cotton, alfalfa, and canola were the major crops, often modified for insect resistance.
-Rice has been genetically enhanced for more iron and vitamins to alleviate malnutrition in Asia.
+Rice has been genetically enhanced to produce more iron and vitamins to alleviate malnutrition.
 Other plants have been modified to survive weather variances.

 Reproductive Cloning.
 When farmers identify food animals with desirable traits, they typically breed those animals as much as possible to improve the genetic quality of their herds and flocks.
 However, such prize animals inevitably die.
 Propagating these animals by reproductive cloning and mating them to as many animals as possible preserves the exceptional genetic content of a prize animal and allows it to produce far more offspring.
 This significantly raises the genetic quality of the flock or herd, and commercial dissemination of such cloned animals to other farmers raises the overall genetic quality of food animals.
 Reproductive cloning also eliminates the need for artificial insemination, which is often expensive and inconvenient.

 Cloning effectively maintains high-quality animal stocks.
-Reproductive cloning of only the healthiest and most productive animals increases their numbers and improves the gene pool (sum total of genetic diversity) and overall health of food animals.
-This results in safer and healthier food and reduces the use of growth hormones, antibiotics, and other chemicals in the raising of animals.
+Reproductive cloning of only the healthiest and most productive animals increases their numbers and improves the gene pool (total of genetic diversity) and overall health of food animals.
+This results in safer and healthier food and reduces the use of growth hormones, antibiotics, and other chemicals in raising animals.

 Cloned animals also serve as excellent research models.
 Because each cloned animal is genetically identical, experiments on cloned animals are devoid of differences caused by heterogeneous genetic backgrounds.
 Genetic manipulation of cloned animals allows researchers to modify genes of interest and more completely analyze their contribution to development and disease.
 Modifying particular genes of cloned animals also generates model systems for particular genetic diseases.
 Cloned, transgenic mice and cloned knockout mice, which have had a specific gene inactivated, are examples of the vast usefulness of such model systems.